brimdata/zed/zng/docs/spec.md

 analytics may be applied to a stream in parts without having to fully deserialize every value.

-ZNG has both a text form called "TZNG", comprised of a sequence of newline-delimited UTF-8 strings, as well as a binary form called "ZNG".
+ZNG has a binary form called "ZNG" as well as text form called "TZNG" that's comprised of a sequence of newline-delimited UTF-8 strings.

 ZNG is richly typed and thinner on the wire than JSON.
-Like [newline-delimited JSON (NDJSON)](http://ndjson.org/), the ZNG text format represents a sequence of data objects that can be parsed line by line.
+Like [newline-delimited JSON (NDJSON)](http://ndjson.org/), the TZNG text format represents a sequence of data objects that can be parsed line by line.
 ZNG strikes a balance between the narrowly typed but flexible NDJSON format and a more structured approach like